Biden intervenes in railroad contract fight to block strike

 AP Business Writer

 OMAHA, Neb.
-(AP) — President Joe Biden on Friday blocked a freight railroad strike that would disrupt shipments of all kinds of goods for at least 60 days by naming a board of arbitrators to intervene in the contract dispute.
+(AP) — President Joe Biden on Friday blocked a freight railroad strike for at least 60 days by naming a board of arbitrators to intervene in the contract dispute, averting action that could have disrupted all kinds of shipments.

 The widely expected move will keep 115,000 rail workers on the job while the arbitrators develop a set of contract recommendations for both sides to consider.
 Biden had to act before Monday to prevent a possible strike.
 A new round of negotiations is likely after those recommendations are issued.